joshmgrant/corsica/README.md

 ```
 where [terms in brackets] are modified as needed.

 Currently Corsica is being hosted on App Engine.
-We can generate ten random sample according to a standard normal distribution like this:
+We can generate ten random samples of a standard normal distribution like this:
 ```bash
 curl "https://corsica-160818.appspot.com/corsica/normal/"
 ```

-The result of this call wil include a JSON response that looks like this:
+The result of this call will include a JSON response that looks like this:
 ```
 {
     "samples": [